Working with Environmental Justice Communities

 Resources and activities for individuals

-- Click the "Watch" tab above to view a recording of the Working with Environmental Justice Communities and CCU Environmental Justice webinars.
+- Click the "Watch" tab above to view a recording of the Working with Environmental Justice Communities.

-- Identify and join a local EJ group, attend.
+- Identify and join a local EJ group and attend.
 Don’t identify yourself as CCL or necessarily promote the Energy Innovation Act.
 Simply sit, listen and learn about the community and the relevant concerns of the community.
 Build relationships and trust, and wait for people to ask.
-It will take time, move at the speed of trust.
+It will take time; move at the speed of trust.

 - Offer something of value to EJ groups before asking for anything (such as endorsements).
 Volunteer on their missions where help is needed.
 Something that CCL chapters can offer is a presentation of Lobby Training, not just in climate but lobby training and effective citizen advocacy in general.